addshore/wikicrowd/README.md

 ## Question generation

-Question genertation is done using Laravel jobs.
+Question generation is done using Laravel jobs.

 For the primary questions (depicts), checkout the `spec` folder the the yaml that is used to generate the questions.